vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 the layout before it is stored in the Dashboard component's state.
 This API does not support further modifications of the layout that is already rendered.
 The Dashboard component provides alpha-level APIs that can be used to add, move, or remove widgets once the Dashboard component is rendered.

-See the [example of a Dashboard with a plugin](https://gdui-examples.herokuapp.com/dashboard/local-plugin) that shows how to register a custom widget type, connect it to the Dashboard filters and trigger a custom execution for the custom widget to show some data in it.

 #### Create sections, items, and custom widgets

 We do not recommend that you create sections, items, and custom widget objects manually.
 The Dashboard component